Outline of strawberries

-This is a list of topics about the strawberry.
+The following outline is provided as an overview of and topical guide to strawberries:

 The strawberry is a widely grown hybrid species of the genus Fragaria (collectively known as the strawberries).
 It is cultivated worldwide for its fruit.
 The fruit (which is not a botanical berry, but an aggregate accessory fruit) is widely appreciated for its characteristic aroma, bright red color, juicy texture, and sweetness.